cirosantilli/db/mysql.md

 If not used, the orders are unspecified.
 Almost all `SELECT` statements done in practice will have specified order.

+This query can be optimized by B-Tree indexes on MySQL and PostgreSQL.

 ### LIMIT

 Limit the number of outputs.